Mentoring that works both ways: career benefits of reciprocal mentorship

-Appropriate mentoring has been shown to give significant benefits in terms of career development and progression in commercial and higher education settings.
-In conventional mentoring, a senior colleague mentors a more junior colleague and although this brings benefits to both mentee and mentor, there are additional benefits in reciprocal mentoring arrangements where there is a two-way relationship.
-Mentoring can be particularly valuable for those from under-represented groups.
+Appropriate mentoring has been shown to give significant benefits in terms of career development and progression, in both commercial and higher education settings.
+In conventional mentoring, a senior colleague mentors a more junior colleague delivering value to both mentee and mentor.
+However, reciprocal mentoring - where the relationship is two-way - can offer even greater advantages.

 The Supergenerations Mentoring Scheme

-To help support career development within the ORE community, we have developed the Supergenerations mentoring programme.
-This is a reciprocal and intergenerational mentoring framework, across career levels, which will match senior leaders with Early Career Researchers (ECR) and Early Career Industry (ECI) colleagues who will, in turn be paired with PhD students and those on industry training schemes.
+To help support career development within the offshore renewable energy community, we have developed the Supergenerations Mentoring Scheme.
+This is a reciprocal and intergenerational mentoring framework, across career levels, which will match senior leaders with Early Career Researchers (ECR) and Early Career Professionals (ECP) colleagues who will, in turn be paired with PhD students and those on industry training schemes.

 We are seeking participants in the scheme at all levels and from all backgrounds.
-The operation of the scheme is briefly outlined below.
-In order to assess the effectiveness of the scheme, we will monitor it and seek feedback from participants.
-Mentoring relationships are all different and we will not seek to impose particular aims or activities.
+The structure of the scheme is briefly outlined below.
+Mentoring relationships are all different and we will not seek to impose particular aims or activities, but in order to assess the effectiveness of the scheme, we will occasionally ask for feedback from participants.

 Finding a mentor/mentee

-- ECR/ECIs identify Senior industrialist/senior academic they would like to be paired with.
+- Early career researchers/professionals identify senior researchers/professionals they would like to be paired with.

-- PhD students/ industry trainees identify ECR/ECIs they would like to be paired with.
+- PhD students/ industry trainees identify early career researchers/professionals they would like to be paired with.

 During the mentoring relationship

-- Pairs will discuss and agree what they want to get out of the relationship, including:
+• Pairs will discuss and agree what they want to get out of the relationship, including how often to meet and how long the mentoring relationship should be.

 Find out more and register